FAQ

 Regulations

 To ensure your visit is a pleasant one, we ask that you abide by our park rules as established by the Muskegon County Board of Commissioners to help preserve the park and ensure the safety of all visitors.
-Rules are posted throughout our parks; a copy will be provided when registering for camping and copies are available at the Park Office.
-Click here to view camping rules.

 Park & Campground Hours